-Computer Science & Information Systems TOP 300 Electrical and Electronic Engineering TOP 400 ing, Welcome to AUT
+Computer Science & Information Systems TOP 300 Electrical and Electronic Engineering TOP 400

 Welcome to Engineering, Computer & Mathematical Sciences

 A degree in engineering or computer and mathematical sciences is an opportunity to play a leading role in New Zealand's technological, social and economic development.
 Graduates from AUT's School of Engineering, Computer and Mathematical Sciences are well equipped to contribute to that as specialists, as well as thought leaders.